EpicCash/epic-wallet/doc/design/goals.md

 1. Fully programmatic.
 Similar to the online server, but both for receiving and sending, most likely by an automated bot of some sorts.

-As part of the Grin project, we will only consider the first 2 modes of interaction.
+As part of the Epic project, we will only consider the first 2 modes of interaction.
 We hope that other projects and businesses will tackle other modes and perhaps even create new ones we haven't considered.